Franklin-Siqueira/CI-CD/Article.md

 *QUICK SUMMARY* In this article, we will create a set of API endpoints using Express from scratch in ES6 syntax, and cover some development best practices.
 Find out how all the pieces work together as you create a small project using Continuous Integration and Test-Driven Development before deploying to Heroku.

-We will take a Test-Driven Development (TDD) approach and the set up Continuous Integration (CI) job to automatically run our tests on Travis CI and AppVeyor, complete with code quality and coverage reporting.
-We will learn about controllers, models (with PostgreSQL), error handling, and asynchronous Express middleware.
-Finally, we’ll complete the CI/CD pipeline by configuring automatic deploy on Heroku.
+We will take a **Test-Driven Development (TDD)** approach and the set up **Continuous Integration (CI)** job to automatically run our tests on **Travis CI** and **AppVeyor**, complete with **code quality** and **coverage reporting**.
+We will learn about controllers, models (with **PostgreSQL**), error handling, and **asynchronous Express middleware**.
+Finally, we’ll complete the **CI/CD pipeline** by configuring **automatic deploy** on **Heroku**.

-It sounds like a lot, but this tutorial is aimed at beginners who are ready to try their hands on a back-end project with some level of complexity, and who may still be confused as to how all the pieces fit together in a real project.
+It sounds like a lot, but this tutorial is aimed at beginners who are ready to try their hands on a **back-end** project with some level of complexity, and who may still be confused as to how all the pieces fit together in a real world project.

 It is robust without being overwhelming and is broken down into sections that you can complete in a reasonable length of time.

-Getting Started #
+## Getting Started

 The first step is to create a new directory for the project and start a new node project.
 Node is required to continue with this tutorial.
 If you don’t have it installed, head over to the official website, download, and install it before continuing.

 I will be using yarn as my package manager for this project.
 There are installation instructions for your specific operating system here.
 Feel free to use npm if you like.

 ## Hands on

-Open your terminal, create a new directory, and start a Node.js project.
+Open your terminal, create a new directory, and start a **Node.js** project.

 ```
-# create a new directory
 mkdir express-api-template

-# change to the newly-created directory
+...
 cd express-api-template

-# initialize a new Node.js project
+...
 npm init
 ```

-Answer the questions that follow to generate a package.json file.
+Answer the questions that follow to generate a **package.json** file.
 This file holds information about your project.
 Example of such information includes what dependencies it uses, the command to start the project, and so on.

-You may now open the project folder in your editor of choice.
-I use visual studio code.
+You may now open the project folder in your **editor or IDE** of choice.
+I use **VScode**.
 It’s a free IDE with tons of plugins to make your life easier, and it’s available for all major platforms.
 You can download it from the official website.

-Create the following files in the project folder:
+Create the **README.md** and **.editorconfig** files in the project's root folder.

- README.md
-.editorconfig

 Here’s a description of what .editorconfig does from the EditorConfig website.
 (You probably don’t need it if you’re working solo, but it does no harm, so I’ll leave it here.)

-“EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.”
+**“EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.”**

 Open .editorconfig and paste the following code: